 Ca Na Antonia is a beautiful traditional Majorcan house settled just 50 meters from the main square of the old town of Alcudia.
-This house keeps the essence of the Majorcan style with the furniture and an historical arc.
-Inside you can find two bedrooms
+This house keeps the essence of the Majorcan style with the furniture and an historical architecture.

 There are two bedrooms (one bedroom has a big double bed of 180 x 200 cm; the second bedroom has two beds of 90 x 200 cm) and another room with a sofa bed where can sleep two more people.